 - The meal plan section is amazing.
 You can plug in the recipes you use most often and it saves them.
 Then drag and drop the ones you want to use this week.
 You’ll have the ingredients you need at a glance.
 It totally makes me hate meal planning way less.

 - Did I mention it’s FREE?
 That makes Cozi #yearofno approved!

-With these lists in hand, you’ll thrive at large family living!
+With these easy lists for moms in hand, you’ll thrive at large family living!

 What’s important to keep on your daily to do lists?